 In class, we will discuss new material, respond to questions from reading the text, and work through assigned problems on which there are difficulties.
 When we discuss new material, the focus will be on "the big picture."
 That is, we will look at new ideas in their simplest form and how these ideas fit together.
 Often, we will not consider details and variations in depth during a first pass through new material.
 Your mastery of the details will begin outside of class with a careful reading of the text and work on the assigned problems.
 We will address the details by responding to questions on the reading and problems that you bring to class.
 You are expected to participate in class by being present (and alert), by responding to questions I pose, and by asking the questions that you have.
 Outside of class, you should read the relevant sections of the text carefully.
 This will generally include working through the reasoning of arguments and filling in steps that are omitted in calculations.
 You should keep a list of specific questions from the reading and find answers to those questions either in class, with me outside of class, or with study partners.

-Evaluated coursework will include homework problems, modeling reports, exams, and a comprehensive final exam.
+Evaluated coursework will include homework problems, exams, and a comprehensive final exam.

-The text is also a source of problems that are essential in building understanding and skill.
 I will assign homework problems from the textbook on which I expect you to spend considerable time and effort.
-You should not get in the habit of focusing only on the problems designated to be turned in.
-You will need to demonstrate mastery of computational techniques on exams.
+I will assign selected problems to be submitted for evaluation.
+For these problems, your work should be in the conventional paragraph form using complete sentences that incorporate mathematical expressions.
+You should not get in the habit of focusing only on the problems designated to be submitted.